edheltzel/flightdeck-parcel/README.md

 #### 🤖 Dependencies

 `pnpm` is our package manager of choice – we highly recommend you enable Node's [corepack](https://nodejs.org/api/corepack.html), this way all the `pnpm` commands work out-of-the-box, without having to install `pnpm` or `yarn` separately.

 > **Note:** Currently Parcel has an issue performing **auto install** when using pnpm.
-So if you'd like for Parcel to handle installation of dependancies, we'd recommend that you stick with NPM or Yarn.
-If you'd rather handle the install of dependancies manually, the PNPM is a great option.
+So if you'd like for Parcel to handle installation of dependencies, we'd recommend that you **stick with NPM or Yarn**.
+If you'd rather handle the install of dependencies manually, the PNPM is a great option.

 > Please be aware that `pnpm` will not be the most recent version and as of this writing, PNPM is at version [7.12.2](https://github.com/pnpm/pnpm/releases).